Personalized Jelly Roll Quilt Pattern

 LETTERS: (Click here for a detailed tutorial on adding fusible adhesive to appliques) You can create applique letters simply by typing a bold font into a Word document.
 The letters I printed were 6 inches high.
 Each font’s sizing will be different so you will have to play with it a little.
 Click the button below for an alphabet set you can download for free.

-Once letters templates are selected, trace letters onto the paper side (not the webbing side) of the fusible webbing.
+Once letter templates are selected, trace letters onto the paper side (not the webbing side) of the fusible webbing.
 Remember to flip the letters and trace the mirror image.
-Using a light box or window is helpful.
+Using a lightbox or window is helpful.
 Next, cut around your letters from the fusible webbing leaving 1/4” or more just to have a little extra wiggle room.

-Arrange letters (webbing down) on 12” wide background strip that was set aside.
-Once you are happy with the arrangement, pin to background and Iron letters onto background fabric according to directions.
+Arrange letters (webbing down) on a 12” wide background strip that was set aside.
+Once you are happy with the arrangement, pin to the background and Iron letters onto the background fabric according to the directions.
 Now you are ready to sew around the letters.
 You can do this by hand or by machine.
 I use my triple stitch blanket stitch on my sewing machine.

 Assemble Quilt